Is the Southwest Performance Business Credit Card annual fee worth it?

 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

-Chase recently introduced a brand new card to add to your wallet — the Southwest Rapid Rewards® Performance Business Credit Card — and small business owners who like Southwest should have a hard look at it.
+Chase recently introduced a brand new card you’ll want to add to your wallet — the Southwest Rapid Rewards® Performance Business Credit Card.
+Small business owners who like Southwest should have a hard look at it.
 With more opportunities to rack up points with the airline and valuable benefits and perks, there’s no argument that the card packs a punch.

 However, the annual fee is a factor to consider, and one may still wonder if the Southwest Performance Business card annual fee is worth it.

 We’re just scratching the surface here, though.
-Let’s get into all the perks.
+Let’s get into some perks.

-The Southwest Rapid Rewards® Performance Business card has an impressive initial bonus of 80,000 Southwest Rapid Rewards points after you spend $5,000 on purchases in the first three months.
+The Southwest Rapid Rewards® Performance Business card has an impressive initial bonus of 70,000 Southwest Rapid Rewards points after you spend $5,000 on purchases in the first three months.
 Southwest points value tends to be 1.5 cents each, making this welcome bonus alone is worth ~$1,050 in Southwest flights.

 On top of the points bonuses that the card offers, cardholders will also find value in the card through its spending categories.
 A couple are pretty predictable, but one is a little unique.
 All three, though, will allow you to dip into this cards extensive returns.

-- 3 Southwest points per dollar spent on Southwest Airlines purchases
+- 3 points per dollar spent on Southwest Airlines purchases